liviucotfas/ase-windows-applications-programming/13 - WinForms - Clipboard, Drag and Drop.md

 **Activity**

-> :octocat: Sample Code available at <http://online.ase.ro> – "ClipboardSample" Sample
+> :octocat: Sample Code available – Check the "ClipboardSample" Sample

 ##  2. <a name='DragandDrop'></a>Drag and Drop
 **Documentation**